-A safe and welcoming place for 7th-12th grade students to develop friendships, be mentored, and discover Jesus.
+A safe and welcoming place for 7th-12th grade students to develop friendships, be mentored, and discover faith.

 THE MENTORING PROJECT

 Inspiring men and women to become relational mentors to local youth